 Welcome to the Watauga County Library Children's Services page.
-Please see our calendar of events to what's new at the library.
 Come in anytime we are open to do research, check out materials, use our computers and literary station, or play video games on our television in Youth Services.

 Family Story Time

 Join us for a joyful celebration of children and their literature on the story steps.
 Stories, songs, rhymes, and crafts are designed for ages 2-6.

 Baby Lap Time

 Join our youngest readers for an emphasis on fun and early literacy skills based around pictures, letters, and rhymes.
 Recommended for ages 2 and under.

 The First Friday of the month from 9 a. m. to 1 p.m.

 Thursdays at 11 a.m.

 We have a special storytime geared toward children working on their letters and sounds.
 This program is designed around a single letter of the alphabet, and focuses on pre-reading and early literacy skills while keeping kids entertained.